botpress/botpress/docs/guide/docs/getting_started/components.md

 ## Modules <a class="toc" id="modules" href="#modules"></a>

 A module is an extra component outside of the Botpress Core itself that you can install in your bot to add new features to Botpress.
 Every bot uses modules in a way since almost everything in Botpress is a module.
 This architecture allows for maximum flexibility and freedom for developers.
-There are three informal categories of modules: **channels**, **skills** and **functionals**.

 ## Channels <a class="toc" id="channels" href="#channels"></a>